gitflow-incremental-builder/gitflow-incremental-builder/README.md

 Because of this limitation, you have to use the general `<configuration>` section of the plugin instead of any `<execution>` block.

 When defined as a plugin, GIB will still do its work as an extension (see `<extensions>true</extensions>`).<br/>
-The plugin definition is merely a "shell" to provide `<profile>`-support, better visibilty of parameters and works around 3rd-party issues like
+The plugin definition is merely a "shell" to provide `<profile>`-support, better visibility of parameters and works around 3rd-party issues like
 [`versions-maven-plugin`: Support for reporting new extenions versions](https://github.com/mojohaus/versions-maven-plugin/issues/74).

 ### Disable in IDE